top of page

 Each platform has its own rhythm and expectations:

-- Instagram & TikTok vertical, fast, emotional, authentic
+• Instagram & TikTok: vertical, fast, emotional, authentic

-- YouTube storytelling, value, longer attention span
+• YouTube: storytelling, value, longer attention span

-- LinkedIn clarity, credibility, strong messaging
+• LinkedIn: clarity, credibility, strong messaging

-Where will this video live — and what does the viewer expect there?
+Before filming, ask yourself: Where will this video live — and what does the viewer expect there?
+This decision affects everything: framing, pacing, tone, and length.

 2. Hook in the First 3 Seconds

--Attention is your most valuable currency.
+Attention is your most valuable currency.
+The first moments should:

-- Ask a question
+• Ask a question

-- Show a bold visual
+• Show a bold visual

-- Present a clear benefie
+• Present a clear benefit

 If the first 3 seconds don’t work — the rest won’t matter.